-All family law matters listed before the Federal Circuit Court, excluding applications for uncontested divorce, are recorded.
+All matters listed before a judge of the Federal Circuit Court are recorded.

 A transcript is provided to the Court by its contracted transcript provider when ordered by the Court.
 Generally, the Court will order a transcript only in isolated long trials or where judgment has been delivered at the end of a hearing (and then, only the judgment will be transcribed).
 The Court does not order transcripts in all instances.

 A party to a proceeding or their lawyer may purchase a full or partial copy of the transcript from the Courts' contracted transcript provider.
 The person placing the order will be required to pay for the transcript.
 The rate of charge is fixed in the Court's contract with the provider.
 The rates vary according to a number of factors, including a higher rate for transcripts required urgently.
 The transcript provider shall give details of the estimated cost of the transcript upon request.
 A person who is not a party to family law proceedings cannot purchase a copy of the transcript without the leave of the Court.
 In general federal law proceedings non-parties may, in some circumstances, obtain access to a copy of the whole or part of the transcript of a proceeding.